Need an excuse to come to the Cape this summer?

 As you may know, Clarissa and Paran officially got married in January, 2020.
 Though we wanted to keep the ceremony small, we knew we would celebrate later with our wider circle of friends and family.
 Since the party plans we made for Summer 2020 got postponed indefinitely, we’ve been batting around ideas about how we might celebrate.

-Fast forward five more years of building a beautiful life together… We were hanging out in Provincetown, MA (aka P-Town) this past summer, and had a wild idea — what if we rented a place and invited our people to join us for some low-key vacation time in this magical place full of queer love?
+Fast forward five more years of building a beautiful life together… We were hanging out in Provincetown, MA (aka P-Town) this past summer, and had a wild idea — what if we invited our people to join us for some low-key vacation time in this magical place full of queer love?

 So, that’s what we’re doing.

-Paran and Clarissa (plus Ashley and Lacy!) will be in P-Town June 21, 2026 - July 11, 2026 and we are inviting you to come for a day trip or to spend a night (or more!).
-Combine it with a trip to Boston or New York or wherever else you have been wanting to get to!
+Paran and Clarissa (plus Ashley and Lacy!) will be in P-Town from June 21, 2026 through July 11, 2026, and we are inviting you to incorporate a stop in P-Town in your summer plans.

 Vibes